4pplet/SHKB/README.md

 - 2021-03-16: New proto-run being made with some changed components better suited for manufacturing and connectors that better fits custom projects.

 ## **Note:**
-- **Rev B needs rework for USB-A connectors, possible compoent change for the USB-A connectors.**
+- **Rev B needs rework for USB-A connectors, possible compoent change for the USB-A connectors.
+Work in progress.**
+- Rev A is tested and works properly.

 ## Some features:
 - 3 available USB3 ports, two external, one internal.
 Hub: TUSB8042A